Benjamin-Dobell/react-native-android-slidingtabstrip/README.md

     npm install --save react-native-android-slidingtabstrip

-Then link the native code into your Android project using [rnpm](https://github.com/rnpm/rnpm):
+Then link the native code into your Android project:

-    rnpm link
+    react-native link

 # Usage